valentin2105/Kubernetes-Saltstack/README.md

   -profile=kubernetes \
   kubernetes-csr.json | cfssljson -bare kubernetes

+# Reload k8s components on Master and Workers.
 salt -G 'role:k8s-master' state.highstate
 salt -G 'role:k8s-worker' state.highstate
 ```

-Last `highstate` reload your Kubernetes master and configure automatically new workers.
+The `highstate` configure automatically new workers (if it match the k8s-worker role in Grains).

 - Tested on Debian, Ubuntu and Fedora.
-- You can easily upgrade software version on your cluster by changing values in `pillar/cluster_config.sls` and apply a `state.highstate`.
+- You can easily upgrade software version on your cluster by changing values in `pillar/cluster_config.sls` and apply a `highstate`.
-- This configuration use ECDSA certificates (you can switch to `rsa` if needed in `certs/*.json`).
+- This configuration use ECDSA certificates (you can switch to `rsa` in `certs/*.json`).
-- You can tweak Pod's IPv4 pool, enable IPv6, change IPv6 pool, enable IPv6 NAT (for no-public networks), change BGP AS number, Enable IPinIP (to allow routes sharing of different cloud providers).
+- You can change IPv4 IPPool, enable IPv6, change IPv6 IPPool, enable IPv6 NAT (for no-public networks), change BGP AS number, Enable IPinIP (to allow routes sharing between subnets).
 - If you use `salt-ssh` or `salt-cloud` you can quickly scale new workers.

 ## Support me on Patreon
 Help me out for a couple of :beers:!